rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-03-DOCM-Web-Protection-and-Detection/README.md

 Sophos still provided useful investigation data through the detection details and Process Lineage, allowing the associated process activity to be reviewed.

-This showed that Threat Graph availability can vary between detections and that the absence of a Threat Graph does not mean that useful investigation telemetry is unavailable.
+This showed that the absence of a Threat Graph does not prevent investigation when other endpoint telemetry is available.

 > 🔎 **Investigation note:** In this case, Process Lineage provided additional investigation context even though a Threat Graph was not available.